Radiculopathy: Common Causes and Chiropractic Treatment

-Many who have dealt with sciatica have found it to be a very painful and debilitating experience.
-It can hurt while standing, sitting, and laying down.
-Your daily activities are hampered and you have to make adjustments in your routine.
+Many who have dealt with radiculopathy, which is pain or numbness extending down into the leg or arm caused by inflammation around the nerves in the neck or lower back, have found it to be a very painful and debilitating experience.
+The pain can be aggravated by standing, sitting, and laying down.
+Your daily activities are hampered, and you have to make adjustments in your routine.
 Pain medications can help to decrease the pain, but relief and full recovery can often be experienced with chiropractic treatment.
 That is exactly what you will find at Latimer Chiropractic in San Francisco, CA. Our experienced doctor and staff will help you through this painful situation.

 What Exactly Is Sciatica?

-Sciatica refers to a condition where the sciatic nerve is irritated.
+Sciatica is a specific radiculopathy that refers to a condition where the sciatic nerve is irritated.
 Usually, pressure from some source compresses or irritates the sciatic nerve causing pain in the lower back, buttock and leg.

 Your sciatic nerve exits between openings in the spinal vertebrae in your lower back.
 It branches into two sections and travels through small passageways on either side of your pelvis and down the back of your legs.
 Any irritation of the sciatic nerve can cause it to become inflamed and painful.
 With a focused Chiropractic orthopedic and neurological examination, your chiropractor can usually determine the primary source of the nerve irritation.
 Then an appropriate treatment plan can be developed.
 This is the first step to recovery.

 - Sharp pain in lower back, buttocks, and back of legs

 - Pain in the lower back, buttocks and leg when changing form a sitting to a standing position.